2025 Gopalganj clashes

 On 16 July 2025, a group of attackers clashed with the security forces in Gopalganj, Bangladesh, surrounding a rally of the National Citizen Party (NCP) in the city, when the attackers tried to disrupt the programme with violent means.
-Television footage showed that attackers, alleged by the NCP and the security forces being the "pro-Hasina" Awami League (AL) or Chhatra League (BCL), armed with sticks and clubs, attacking the police and setting their vehicles on fire.
+Television footage showed that attackers, alleged by the NCP and the security forces being the Awami League and Chhatra League, armed with sticks and clubs, attacking the police and setting their vehicles on fire.
 The violence left at least 5 people dead and several more injured.

 The violence created an extremely tense atmosphere in the town of Gopalganj.
-It received widespread condemnation from various parties, including the incumbent interim government.
+It received widespread condemnation from various parties, including the interim government.

 Background

-On 1 June 2025, the National Citizen Party (NCP) launched a month-long programme Desh Gorte July Podojatra ("July March for Building the Country"), commemorating the year-anniversary of the July Revolution of July-August 2024, which overthrown Sheikh Hasina's authoritarian regime.
+On 1 June 2025, National Citizen Party (NCP) launched a month-long programme Desh Gorte July Podojatra ("July March for Building the Country"), commemorating the year-anniversary of the July Uprising of July-August 2024, which overthrew Sheikh Hasina's authoritarian regime.
 The march was launched across all districts of Bangladesh as a "part of its drive to position itself as a new force in Bangladeshi politics".

 On 16 July, they arrived at the district of Gopalganj, known being a stronghold of the Awami League (AL) since the country's independence.
 The district is the ancestral home and burial site of Hasina's father and the country's first president, Sheikh Mujibur Rahman.
 Al Jazeera cited, "Hasina would go on to contest elections from the constituency."

 After Hasina's self-imposed exile in the last year, her supporters staged a blockade in the same city on 10 August with the aim of "bringing back Hasina", where they had vandalised and torched an army vehicle in the Dhaka–Khulna highway.
 The subsequent clashes left many injured, including four members of the army.

 Apart from the scheduled programme, NCP Chief Organizer (North) Sarjis Alam had declared a "March to Gopalganj" event on the Facebook.